Firstly, we need to know what a VRV system or VRF system is.

 Here, some photos of the practical installations of the VRV system on site

-In the above photo, you can see the supports of the copper pipes for the indoor units which will be installed above the false ceiling level.
+In the above photo, you can see the supports of the copper pipes for the indoor units, which will be installed above the false ceiling level.

-While this photo is for the outdoor VRV unit on the roof.
+This photo is for the outdoor VRV unit on the roof.

 I hope that you got a good brief about this system.
 So, if you like it, please share it with your friends.